lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One object or creature
 **Resist:** Fortitude

 This spell can be used to repair any broken mundane objects, fuse two objects of a similar material, or treat superficial wounds to a creature.
 Creatures affected by this spell are automatically stabilized.
+This spell restores half as much if it grazes against a target's resistance.

 This spell may be used to have the same effect on undead creatures as the spell harm does on living creatures, but dealing radiant instead of void damage.
-This spell restores half as much if it grazes against a target's resistance.

 ***Critical:*** Restore 1 health, and roll willpower to restore endurance.
 ***Success:*** Roll willpower to restore endurance.
 ***Graze:*** Roll willpower minus 4 to restore endurance.

+## Mental Strike

+**Specializations:** Air, Arcane, Darkness, Enchantment, Entropy, Impulse, Shouki
+**Spell Tier:** 1 (Cantrip)

+**Action Speed:** Swift

+**Range:** 20m
+**Target:** One creature
+**Resist:** Willpower (graze for half damage)

+You barrage the target with a series of vicious words that cut deep into the target's mind dealing arcane damage.
+If the target does not understand the language you use, they get advantage to resist the spell.
+This spell deals half damage if it grazes against the target's resistance and does not cause the target to lose concentration.

+***Critical:*** Roll willpower plus 4 to deal arcane damage and the target loses concentration.
+***Success:*** Roll willpower to deal arcane damage.
+***Graze:*** Roll willpower minus 4 to deal arcane damage.

 ## Message